Create a New Single User Image

 with the image’s SHA and pushed to the datahub repo.
 You can check on the progress of this workflow in your root image repo’sActions

-tab.After 4 is completed successfully, go to the Datahub repo and click on the New pull request button.
+tab.After the previous step is completed successfully, go to the Datahub repo and click on the New pull request button.
 Next, click on the

 compare: staging